Estate Planning Attorneys in Salt Lake City, Utah

 A limited liability company protects its managers and members from being held personally liable for actions of the business.
 LLCs allow for pass-through taxation, meaning that the members of the company to report the taxes on their individual return rather than on a business level.

 Corporations also protect their shareholders from being held personally liable for actions of the business.
-A corporation’s business structure and legal compliance is more in depth than LLCs and corporations are generally taxed on a business level.
+A corporation’s business structure and legal compliance are more in-depth than LLCs and corporations are generally taxed on a business level.
 However, an S-corporation may elect for pass-through taxation.
 Through the use of estate planning, business entities, and titling property, a Utah resident may protect their assets and avoid probate.